rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

-An often overlooked consequence of the establishment clause of the first amendment is that rather than free politics from the corrupting influence of churches, rather the opposite was true.
+An often overlooked consequence of the establishment clause of the first amendment of the United States is that rather than liberating politics from the corrupting influence of churches, rather the opposite was true.
 Churches, not politics, were set free.